Treating Type 2 Diabetes

 If living a healthy lifestyle doesn’t do enough to keep glucose levels in the healthy range, kids with type 2 diabetes may need one or more medicines.

-- Metformin is a pill that helps the body’s own insulin work better.
-Metformin is not insulin, but it helps bring the blood sugar into a healthy range and can help stop weight gain too.
+- How it works: It helps the body's own insulin work better by bringing blood sugar into a healthy range.
+It can also help stop weight gain.

 Checking Glucose Levels

 In the diabetes care plan, you can see your child’s healthy glucose range.
 The goal is to keep sugars in this range as much as possible.

 Daily, you and your child will check glucose levels.
 Kids and teens do this using a blood glucose meter or a continuous glucose monitor (CGM).
 If your child uses a blood glucose meter and is on insulin, they’ll check their blood sugar about four times each day.
 If they wear a CGM, it will automatically measure sugar levels day and night.